awsdocs/aws-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 # Identity\-based policy examples for scaling plans<a name="security_iam_id-based-policy-examples"></a>

 By default, a brand new IAM user has no permissions to do anything\.
-An IAM administrator must create IAM policies that grant users and roles permission to work with scaling plans\.
-The administrator must then attach those policies to the IAM users or roles that require those permissions\.
+An IAM administrator must create and assign IAM policies that give an IAM identity \(such as a user or role\) permission to work with scaling plans\.

 To learn how to create an IAM policy using these example JSON policy documents, see [Creating policies on the JSON tab](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor) in the *IAM User Guide*\.

-If you are new to creating policies, we recommend that you first create an IAM user in your account and attach policies to the user\.
-You can use the console to verify the effects of each policy as you attach the policy to the user\.

 **Topics**
 + [Policy best practices](#security_iam_service-with-iam-policy-best-practices)